Kyram6/Tech610/Learning/docker-compose-ttt/README.md

 **Fix:** corrected the indentation and confirmed the file was valid with `docker compose config` before running it again.

 ### Dependency Cycle

-**What happened:** after a Docker Desktop restart stopped all containers, brought them back up and hit:

 ```
 dependency cycle detected: mongodb -> mongodb